-Allegheny’s long-established program in International Studies is designed to provide training for individuals who are considering careers in government service, international agencies and organizations, and international business and law.
+Allegheny’s long-established program in International Studies is designed to provide training for individuals who are considering careers in government service, international agencies and organizations, international business and law, and international education.
 The program pairs theoretical coursework with regionally-focused courses.
 It also asks students to reach designated language proficiency and to study abroad.

 International Studies Steering Committee

 Many Allegheny faculty teach courses in the multidisciplinary international studies program.
 Members of the committee represent the principal disciplines involved in the program, and they help students select a program of study.
 The members of the committee include:

 Laura Reeck Regional focus: France, North Africa.
 Areas of interest: contemporary culture and society, the banlieue cultural field, postcolonial immigration and diaspora, the North African community in France.

 Shannan Mattiace, Chair, Regional focus: Latin America.
 Areas of interest: criminal violence in Mexico, ethnic politics and social movements in Mexico and Latin America, immigration to the U.S., U.S.-Mexico border issues.

 Chris Finaret Regional focus: Central Africa, Colombia.
 Areas of interest: development economics; policy, strategy, and programming evaluation.

 Reem Hilal Regional focus: Middle East.
 Areas of interest: contemporary Arabic Literature, Arab American literature, identity, diasporic Muslim and Arab communities.